Farhad Meysami: Denial of the right to access a lawyer

 Meysami was denied access to an independent lawyer.
 Arash Keikhosravi, an Iranian lawyer, was barred from registering as his lawyer due to the section 48 of the recently amended the Criminal Procedure Code.
-Many Iranian prisoners have been affected by Section 48, including the prominent lawyer and human rights activist Nasrin Sotoudeh.
 Section 48 states that those accused of national-security crimes must choose their lawyer from a single list of 20 lawyers picked by the head of the judicial system of Iran.
 Human rights organizations have argued that it means there are only a few government picked lawyers who are allowed to represent political prisoners at court.
 This new policy gives further license to infringe on the rights of defendants.

 Hunger strike of Nasrin Sotoudeh

 On the 25th day Meysami's hunger strike, his imprisoned friend and human rights activist, Nasrin Sotoudeh, went on hunger strike to support Meysami.
 Reza Khandan, husband of Nasrin Sotoudeh, published her open letter about the reasons behind her strike on his Facebook page: